BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 #### **Phases:**

-Dialogue phases are what control the actual timing of the elements in each dialogue node, as described in the DialogsBinary section of the tutorial.
+Dialogue phases are what control the timing of the elements in each dialogue node, as described in the DialogsBinary section of the tutorial.
 They group together each element that needs to play as part of a given dialogue node, which are linked together via their PhaseIndex.
 These grouped-together elements can be found in the EffectComponents section, which is covered in the Effect Components tab.

 The "Phases" section at the top of the file lists the total duration of each phase, alongside the UUID of the dialogue node in the DialogsBinary file that plays during that phase.